prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

 {% endhighlight %}

-When you receive "SBEventPerformAction" event from SDK, 'SBMCampaignAction' object is set in the event (if it doesn't have error :D).
+When you receive an "SBEventPerformAction" event from the SDK, it will contain an 'SBMCampaignAction' object (assuming it doesn't have an error :D).
-Now you can use new 'action' parameter to report conversion through 'SBManager'
+Now you can use new 'action' parameter to report this conversion through 'SBManager'

 **Currently we have following 4 conversion types.**